+LFD

-LFD newline-and-indent inserts a new line (much like RET) and moves the cursor to an appropriate position by the left margin.
-Most keyboards nowadays lack a linefeed key and C-i may be tedious to type.
+C-j newline-and-indent inserts a new line (much like RET) and moves the cursor to an appropriate position by the left margin.

-Therefore you can customize AUCT_EX to perform indentation upon typing RET as well.
+Most keyboards nowadays lack a linefeed key and C-j may be tedious to type.
+Therefore you can customize AUCTEX to perform indentation upon typing RET as well.
 The respective option is called TeX-newline-function.